rogdex24/rogdex24/README.md

 Full Stack Developer
 ----------------
-* Software Engineer with over 2+ Years of Experience
+* Software Engineer with over 3+ Years of Experience
-* Ex-Founding Engineer at a FinOps Startup(acquired)
 * Tech agnostic developer and love solving problems through building end to end solutions
 * Can ship with quality and speed.